 The shares of cross-border claims to total assets and cross-border to liabilities to total liabilities vary across banking groups.
 Overall, the share of cross-border liabilities to total liabilities (PLL) have been consistently higher than cross-border claims to total assets (PCA), indicating that cross-border bank flows have been a stable source of funding for the Philippines.
 From an average share of 8.2 percent from March 2015-December 2018, UKBs' total flows to total assets and liabilities went up to 16.9 percent in 2019, before it fell to 14.0 percent in June 2020.
 For FBs, the share dropped to 29.6 percent in 2019 from 33.9 percent in March 2015 to December 2018 to 25.3 percent in June 2020.
 By banking group, UKBs and FBs are the biggest intermediaries of bank flows.
-The share of UKBs' cross-border liabilities to total liabilities are slightly lower than share of claims to total assets while for FBs, the share of liabilities to total assets while for FBs, the share of liabilities to total assets while for FBs, the share of liabilities are slightly lower than share of claims to total assets while for FBs, the share of liabilities are higher.
+The share of UKBs' cross-border liabilities to total liabilities are slightly lower than share of claims to total assets while for FBs, the share of liabilities to total liabilities are higher.

-By composition, 20 percent of bank claims are loans and receivables to non-financial corporations and 20 percent are investments in foreign government securities, based on latest data in June 2020.
-About 85 percent of bank claims are denominated in US dollars and 78 percent are claims to advanced economies while 18 percent to emerging economies.
+By composition, 25 percent of bank claims are on average loans and receivables to non-financial corporations and 26 percent are on average investments in foreign government securities, based on latest data in September 2021.
+About 85 percent of bank claims are denominated in US dollars and 80 percent are claims to advanced economies while 16 percent to emerging economies.
 Cross-border deposits and bills payable are major sources of funding for banks.
-They comprise about 51 percent of total liabilities, majority of these liabilities are denominated in US dollars.
+They comprise about 50 percent of total liabilities, majority of these liabilities are denominated in US dollars.

 Our main motivation in this question is to capture banks' decision to allocate resources across borrowers abroad following changes in domestic monetary policy stance (BSP policy rate) and in Fed funds rate.
-Results show that the BSP overnight policy rate and Fed funds rate have a bilateral Granger causality and that the differential rate between the two Granger causes the cross-border asset position from March 2015 to June 2020.
-The average differential rate between the BSP policy rate and the Fed funds rate is about 0.24 percent from March 2015 to June 2020 (Table 1).
+Results show that the BSP overnight policy rate and Fed funds rate have a bilateral Granger causality and that the differential rate between the two Granger causes the cross-border asset position from

+March 2015 to December 2020.
+The average differential rate between the BSP policy rate and the Fed funds rate is about 0.21 percent from March 2015 to December 2020 (Table 1).
 We expect that banks will react differently to monetary policy changes.
 From a destination country (of bank flows), changes in domestic monetary policy stance typically depend on the impact of these changes on both the short-term funding costs paid by banks and the liquidity constraints banks face.
 A rise in domestic interest rate allows banks to reduce reservable deposits, if reserve requirements are binding.
 Banks also raise the interest rate paid on non-deposit financial instruments.
 Following a decline in the supply of deposits, banks may opt to cut lending or investment decisions, if access to alternative sources of funding are limited.
-In turn, lending and aggregate demand drop - domestically and internationally (Buch et al 2018).
+In turn, lending and aggregate demand drop - domestically and internationally (Buch et al. 2018).